ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/preproc_htstream.md

     The logs generated by htstream are in [JSON](https://en.wikipedia.org/wiki/JSON) format, like a database format but meant to be readable.

 ## Next we are going to screen from ribosomal RNA (rRNA).

 Ribosomal RNA can make up 90% or more of a typical _total RNA_ sample.
-Most library prep methods attempt to reduce the rRNA representation in a sample, oligoDt binds to polyA tails to enrich a sample for mRNA, where Rabo-Depletion binds rRNA sequences to deplete the sample of rRNA.
-Neither technique is 100% efficient and so knowing the relative proportion of rRNA in each sample can be helpful.
+Most library prep methods attempt to reduce the rRNA representation in a sample, oligoDt binds to polyA tails to enrich a sample for mRNA, where Ribo-Depletion binds rRNA sequences to biotinylated oligo probes that are captured with streptavidin-coated magnetic beads to deplete the sample of rRNA.
+Newer methods use targeted probes to facilitate degradation of specific sequences (e.g. Tecan/Nugen [AnyDeplete](https://www.nugen.com/products/technology#inda), [DASH](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0904-5), etc).
+No technique is 100% efficient all of the time, and some can fail spectacularly, so knowing the relative proportion of rRNA in each sample can be helpful.

-Can screen for rRNA in our sample to determine rRNA efficiency.

 ### Before we do so we need to find sequences of ribosomal RNA to screen against.